PavanRangani/docs/docs/prd/tasks/task-instance.md

 - On the hover of the status of the Done Sub-Task, shows the tooltip message.
 - Shows checkbox icon for each sub-tasks.
 If tasks is open, shows an unchecked icon.
 If task is Done, shows a checked icon.
   - Shows the disabled Checkbox for the NA status sub-tasks.
+- **Client Services - Money Movement**
+  - This category will have its own table.
+  - Columns
+    - Sub-Task Name
+      - Show sub-task name.
+If sub-task name is too long, shows it in multiline.
+    - Tag
+      - Shows `-` when tag is not selected.
+    - Initiate
+      - Shows Initiate user name
+      - When `Initiator` is changed status to `Pending Approval`, shows `Initiate` user in disabled.
+On hover, shows tooltip message.
+    - Approve
+    - Due Date
+    - Status
+      - Other status are same as parent. `Pending Approval` status is shown in blue.
+  - Shows `From`, `To` & `Amount` at a secondary information of each sub-task.
+    - Label is shown in bold and its value is shown in normal color.
+    - Each of the value is shown in next line.
+    - When name is too long, shows it in multiline.
+  - Vertmore action and other logic are same as normal sub-tasks.

 ### Notes tab
 - User can also add new note from the view dialog.
 Notes can't be added for the Done task.